-Best Christmas Markets in Switzerland 2023
+Christmas Markets in Switzerland 2023

-Zurich Christmas Market – Zurich’s Christmas and Advent events can be found throughout the city, commencing in late November and continuing until New Year’s Eve, creating a festive atmosphere for all to enjoy.
+Zurich’s Christmas and Advent events can be found throughout the city, commencing in late November and continuing until New Year’s Eve, creating a festive atmosphere for all to enjoy.

 If you would like to stay in a central location, book one of my recommended hotels near Zurich Christmas Market.

-These delicacies include the traditional Basel Läckerli, a gingerbread-like treat, mouthwatering Swiss raclette, fluffy waffles, and the warming and spiced glühwein, perfect for savouring during those chilly winter evenings.
+As you explore the festive streets, keep an eye out for local food specialties.
+These include the traditional Basel Läckerli, a gingerbread-like treat, Swiss raclette, waffles, and the warming glühwein, perfect for savouring during those chilly winter evenings.

 Another must-visit market in Bern is Chalet Alpenland.
 This lovely venue is the perfect setting to savour a light meal, indulge in a rich hot chocolate, or enjoy a cup of handcrafted mulled wine.

 For full details including dates, locations and opening times, read my Bern Christmas Market guide for festive Advent markets in Bern.

 More Swiss Christmas Markets

 - Rapperswil Christmas Market: This market in the medieval town of Rapperswil features over 200 stalls, a nativity scene, and a unique floating Christmas tree on Lake Zurich, creating a magical atmosphere.

-Sustainable Winter Travel in Switzerland
+Sustainable Winter Travel